Mountain Gorilla Photo Tour

 As a wildlife photographer, traveler, and former World Bank economist, Zac brings a different perspective to wildlife conservation.
 He founded the Wildlife Collective to help others become better wildlife photographers and to use their voice for conservation.
 With leadership roles in several conservation organizations, Zac knows first hand that working together with like-minded individuals can make a difference.
 Zac hopes to entertain you with stories from the wild, inspire you to get involved in conservation, and to become the best wildlife photographer you can be.

 The tour departs from Kigali, Rwanda.
-Please plan to arrive in Kigali by XXX because we will depart in the morning for Uganda.
+Please plan to arrive in Kigali by December 3rd before because we will depart in the morning for Uganda.
 If you need any help making your flight arrangements, please let us know.

 Arrive in Kigali, Rwanda